LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 9 - Edit profile page.md

 </template>
 ```

-Now navigate to `/profile` url and try to update user data with various data.
+Now navigate to the `/profile` URL and try to update user data with various data.